changlabtw/hicmaptools/docs/index.rst

 hicmaptools
 ===========

-It is a commend line tool for query contact information from HiC map.
+It is a commend line tool to access HiC maps.
+The complete program provides multi-query modes and analysis tools.

 .. toctree::